OmenApps/django-tenant-options/docs/optionscookbook.md

-# Example Use Cases
+# The Options Cookbook

 To help you get started, we have compiled a list of common data categories and their recommended types.
 These categories can be used as a reference when setting up your options in a multi-tenant application.

 In general, for industry-standard categories or statuses, we recommend providing options as mandatory (always displayed in a tenant's user-facing form) or optional (each tenant can choose whether it is displayed to users as an option they can select).
-For categories or statuses that are specific to a tenant's business or industry, they can create custom options to meet their unique needs.
+For categories or statuses that are specific to a tenant's business or organization, they can create custom options to meet their unique needs.

 > 🟩 Note
 >